Muar (town): Architecture

 Old building in the town turned into a café dated back to 1926.

 Saint Andrew's Catholic Church, established in December 1909.

 In the town centre, rows of well-preserved pre-war commercial buildings still dominate the town's architecture.

 Further up the town along the river where the main government administrative area located at the Jalan Petrie, Jalan Othman, Jalan Junid and Tanjung Emas area.
 The Sultan Ibrahim Jamek Mosque, the Sultan Abu Bakar Building, the former High Court Building, the Police Traffic Department building, the Muar High School building, the former Telecom building, the Jabatan Kerja Raya (JKR) building, the 2nd Battalion Regiment 501 AW's territorial army camp building, the Custom Department building and the official District Officer residence and others government official residence houses are among the many old, heritage and historic buildings still standing in the area.

 Muar being the royal city of Johor have an official royal palace with a helipad situated at the Muar river bank at Jalan Petrie near Tanjung Emas.

 Tourism

-There are many local attractions and places of interest of Muar:
+There are many local attractions and places of interest in Muar, as the following: